0cfernandes00/Project5-Vulkan-Grass-Rendering/README.md

 <img src="img/numblades.png" width="450">

-I tested different scene sizes with all three culling effects applied and compared that with out those optimizations.
+I tested different scene sizes with all three culling effects applied and compared that without those optimizations.
 This result was perhaps the most confusing, I had assumed the benefits of culling would outweigh the costs.
 In smaller scenes especially the opposite was true.
 In larger scenes the two results were comparable.

 Culling Technique Breakdown